KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :meth:`ADDPOPUPMENU`                  :struct:`PopupMenu`             Creates a popup menu.
     :meth:`ADDHSLIDER(min,max)`           :struct:`Slider`                Creates a horizontal slider in the Box, slidable from min to max.
     :meth:`ADDVSLIDER(min,max)`           :struct:`Slider`                Creates a vertical slider in the Box, slidable from min to max.
+    :meth:`ADDHLAYOUT`                    :struct:`Box`                   Creates a nested transparent horizontally-arranged Box in the Box.
+    :meth:`ADDVLAYOUT`                    :struct:`Box`                   Creates a nested transparent vertically Box in the Box.
     :meth:`ADDHBOX`                       :struct:`Box`                   Creates a nested horizontally-arranged Box in the Box.
     :meth:`ADDVBOX`                       :struct:`Box`                   Creates a nested vertically Box in the Box.
     :meth:`ADDSTACK`                      :struct:`Box`                   Creates a nested stacked Box in the Box.
 Only the first enabled subwidget is ever shown.
 See :meth:`SHOWONLY` below.